Zalpuwa: Hittite connection and Arnuwanda prayer

+Identification with archaeological sites

-İkiztepe on the Kızılırmak Delta near the Black Sea coast was suggested as a possible location for Zalpuwa.
+The archaeological sites of İkiztepe and Tatlıgöl Höyük on the Kızılırmak Delta near the Black Sea coast have been suggested as possible locations for the Anatolian Zalpuwa.
+Paşaşeyh Tepesi is an additional candidate.

-Identification of Zalpa on the Balikh river
+Syrian Zalpa

 In 1990, J. M. Córdoba identified Zalpa with Tell Hammam et-Turkman, on the Balikh river, and this proposal was commented as possible by French scholars Nele Ziegler and Anne-Isabelle Langlois in 2016, as well as Eva von Dassow in her (2022) essay.

-New identification of Zalpa

 The city of Zalpa was formerly equated by scholars with Zalpuwa in Anatolia, located to the north of Ḫattuša near the Black Sea.
 But the Zalpa mentioned in the Annals of Hattusili I has now been proposed as being at the site of Tilmen Höyük, in the Karasu River Valley south of the Taurus Mountains, which had a palace and temple that were violently destroyed near the end of the Middle Bronze Age II.
 This North Syrian Zalpa was called Zalwar in Old Babylonian texts.
 The military exploits of Hattusili I, a Hittite king who reigned in the latter part of the seventeenth century BC, are described both in Hittite and Akkadian in clay tablets, now in the Catalogue of Hittite Texts, excavated in Hattusa, the Hittite capital, and mention that he destroyed the city of Zalpa (written Za-al-pa in Hittite and Za-al-ba-ar in Akkadian).